msszczep/subanagram-cljs/README.md

 ## License

-Copyleft © 2018 by Mitchell Szczpepanczyk
+Copyleft © 2018 by Mitchell Szczepanczyk